 Dr Matthew Beadman CPsychol

-I am a Clinical Psychologist.
-This means I provide clinical psychology services to individuals, groups and organisations to improve physical and psychological health, to reduce distress, to help people achieve their goals and create a meaningful and fulfilling life.
+I am a Clinical Psychologist and I provide services to individuals, groups and organisations to improve physical and psychological health, to reduce distress, to help people achieve their goals and create a meaningful and fulfilling life.

 I work in both the NHS and in private practice.
 In the NHS I am a senior psychologist specialising in the application of psychological theory to the management of physical health conditions and have led (or currently lead) psychology services in pain management, cardiac and intensive care NHS services.
 I recently left a senior role within a City of London consultancy to develop independent private practice closer to home.
-Alongside my clinical work, I also deliver evidence-based psychological interventions to large FTSE 100 organisations to increase staff health, resilience and well-being.
+Alongside my clinical work, I also deliver evidence-based psychological interventions to large FTSE 100 organisations and NHS Trusts to increase staff health, resilience and well-being.
 I have worked for the NHS for the past ten years.

 I value raising awareness of psychological difficulties in the general population and promoting psychological models and theories that can help.
-Accordingly, I am the co-author of 'The Little ACT Workbook' and I have published psychological research in several areas.
+I am the co-author of 'The Little ACT Workbook' and I have published psychological research in several areas.

 I am committed to providing an effective service for the people I work with.
 This means I only use psychological models that have been found to be effective in high quality clinical research trials.
 I use evidence based psychological models including Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 For more information about these models, please see www.processpsychology.co.uk

 I am particularly interested in brief, evidence-based psychological models which create meaningful change for clients within a shorter period of time.

 Training, qualifications & experience